sukantoghosh/rpi-3-aarch64-demo/README.md

 will need an aarch64-linux-gnu-gcc binary (i.e. gcc-aarch64-linux-gnu package)
 or equivalent.

-To make a bootable SD card, start with a recent Raspbian image, then:
+To make a bootable SD card, start with a recent Raspbian image, update all the firmware files to the latest from firmware.git, then:
 * Copy config.txt to the boot partition.
 * Delete `kernel.img` from the boot partition.
 * Copy `test.bin` to the boot partition as `kernel7.img`.